- Career Center Home

 We use and train our team in a wide range of evidence based programs and practices, including: the Nuffield Program, Derbyshire Language Scheme, DIR Floortime, Hanen, Blades Program, Stagnetti Play Therapy, Shape Coding, Story Grammar Marker & Thememaker, Lindamood_Bell Programs for Language and Literacy, Sounds Write, Crack the Code for literacy support.
 We use Neurodiversity Affirming approaches, Socially Thinking and Secret Agent Society programs to support social communication development as appropriate for individual families.

 Our director, Sue, is a Certified Trainer for the Derbyshire Language Scheme (UK) in Australia, so this language program is offered in CPD.
+We also encourage and support team attendance at National and international conferences (eg SPA Annual Conference and IALP).

 We will support you in your career journey!